Chemical Dependency Program

 The Detention Center has teamed up with many community partners to assist with addressing issues and barriers the participants may face while in treatment and after-care.

-Brighton Center, Greater Cincinnati Behavioral Health Services, the Northern Kentucky Health Department, and The Women's Crisis Center are only a few on a long list of support services provided in the residential and aftercare components of the program.
+The ION Center, The Pier Recovery Community Center and The Northern Kentucky Health Department are only a few on a long list of support services provided in the residential and aftercare components of the program.

 Residential Program